Next Meeting: Wednesday 15th January at 8:15pm in Lackagh Parish Centre.

 - Join in tours to selected venues and sites relevant to the progress of knowledge and technical expertise in tracing family history.

-- Automatic membership of the WFHA library, which contains more than 100 books (and growing) on related topics.
+- Automatic membership of the WFHA library, which contains 286 books and 21 CDs on related topics.

 Should you wish to become a member, you can email us or just come along to our meeting and join up there.